 Summary and My Work

 In my integrative practice, I offer metacognitive therapy and metacognitive interpersonal therapy (MCT).
 MCT is part of the “third wave” therapies that are client-centered, positive, and focused on potential.
+I often combine MCT with other approaches, such as schema-focused therapy.

 If you have any questions about MCT, MIT, or the metacognitive therapy exercises discussed here, please don’t hesitate to schedule a consultation or contact me.